thomasdunn15/trading-bot/README.md

-# TopStep Trading Bot
+# Topstep Trading Bot

-A Python-based automated trading bot that connects TradingView alerts to the TopStep trading platform via webhooks.
+A Python-based automated trading bot that connects TradingView alerts to the Topstep trading platform via webhooks.
 The bot receives signals, places orders, and manages positions with trailing stops.

 ## Features